WinterAxis/ESV-MD-Bible/The_Bible_esv/24_Jeremiah/Jer_15.md

 And I will make you to this people a fortified wall of bronze; they will fight against you, but they shall not prevail over you, for I am with you to save you and deliver you, declares the LORD.

 ###### 21
-I will deliver you out of the hand of the wicked, and redeem you from the grasp of the ruthless." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+I will deliver you out of the hand of the wicked, and redeem you from the grasp of the ruthless."

 ***